bhaveshb2k3/UART-Transmitter-and-Receiver-in-Verilog/README.md

 ### Working
 1) The device shall be reset first to avoid anomaly
-2) The receiver stays in idle state with "idle" being LOW.
+2) After reset, the receiver stays in idle state with "idle" being LOW.
 The input "rx" is HIGH in idle state.
-3) After receiving start bit, "idle" becomes LOW, and c
+3) After receiving start bit, "idle" becomes LOW, and clocks are started to getting counted and stored in "clkcnt".
+This is to identify the center of the data bits with respect to the specific baud rate.
+4) It identifies the center of each data bit and samples it into MSB of "shift_reg".
+It is sampled at center because it has the least probability of being in a metasatble state.
+5) "cnt" helps keep track the number of bits passed.

 ## Simulation instructions